Paterson, New Jersey

-Paterson has been known as the Silk City for its once-dominant role in silk production during the latter half of the 19th century.
+A prominent mill town within the New York–New Jersey metropolitan area, Paterson has been known as Silk City for its once-dominant role in silk production during the latter half of 19th century.
 It has since evolved into a major destination for Hispanic immigrants as well as for immigrants from Turkey, the Arab world, and South Asia.
-Paterson has the nation's second-largest per capita Muslim population, and between 75 and 100 languages are spoken in Paterson, many of them Arabic dialects.
+Paterson has the nation's second-largest per capita Muslim population.

 History

 The area of Paterson was inhabited by the Algonquian-speaking Native American Acquackanonk tribe of the Lenape, also known as the Delaware Indians.
 The land was known as the Lenapehoking.
 The Dutch claimed the land as New Netherlands, followed by the British as the Province of New Jersey.